KhiopsML/khiops-doc/docs/tutorials/kni.md

 # Real-Time Deployment with KNI

-The **Khiops Native Interface (KNI)** is a lightweight dynamically-linked library (DLL) that provides an ANSI C interface which enables the seamless integration the seamless integration of Khiops models directly into your applications.
+The **Khiops Native Interface (KNI)** is a lightweight dynamically-linked library (DLL) that provides an ANSI C interface which enables the seamless integration of Khiops models directly into your applications.
 Unlike the standalone Khiops executable, KNI facilitates direct in-memory model inference, eliminating the need for temporary files or external calls.

 Its key features include: